leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/README.md

 If you are able to unlock it, remember to **disable** the following in your `config.plist`:

-- _Kernel -> Quirks -> AppleCpuPmCfgLock_ - Set it to False
+- `Kernel -> Quirks -> AppleCpuPmCfgLock: False`
-- _Kernel -> Quirks -> AppleXcpmCfgLock_ - Set it to False
+- `Kernel -> Quirks -> AppleXcpmCfgLock_: False`

 # FAQ

 ## Why are there some kexts/plugins disabled?

-**It's easier to maintain**. _VoodooPS2Controller_ comes with several bundled plugins, but not all of them are needed on this hardware.
+**It's easier to maintain**. `VoodooPS2Controller` comes with several bundled plugins, but not all of them are needed on this hardware.
 So instead of deleting them I decided to disable the following:

 - `VoodooPS2Controller.kext/Contents/PlugIns/VoodooPS2Trackpad.kext`
 - `VoodooPS2Controller.kext/Contents/PlugIns/VoodooInput.kext`

 When updating _VoodooPS2Controller_ or _OpenCore_ it is always recommended to to an _OC Snapshot_ using [ProperTree](https://github.com/corpnewt/ProperTree).
 That program will always add the plugins back into the `config.plist`.
 So instead of dealing with that and deleting the plugins on every update, I just disabled them.

+## Can you port this for X machine?

+No.

 # Troubleshooting